okuvshynov/hcl/README.md

 In case of cpu load, which often is represented as percentage, it might be easier to just specify 'cpu:100'.
 For counters which might have no obviously good upper bound, auto could be benefitial.
 For example:
- * distribution of wait time in scheduler queue
+ * distribution of wait time in scheduler queue;
- * number of context switches
+ * number of context switches;
- * CPU PMU counters: cycles, instructions, cache-misses, etc. There's a way to compute 'theoretical' upper bounds for some of those, but auto often works well.
+ * CPU PMU counters: cycles, instructions, cache-misses, etc.

 Autoscale is recomputed on every data update, as new values might change the interval boundaries;
 Autoscaling has its drawbacks, specifically old data might change its appearance as new data arrives, which could look confusing;
 Thus, it's often a better option to provide scale as an input. '-s core:100' will be sufficient for the example above.

-'-s auto' is a way to treat all series together, and pick scale automatically for all of them.
+'-s auto' is a way to treat all series together, and pick a single scale for all of them.

+### Series ordering
+In progress;

 ### Command-line arguments